 About Jane

-Jane Van Dyke is a native Washingtonian, growing up in Seattle and living in Vancouver almost forty years.
+Jane Van Dyke is a native Washingtonian, growing up in Seattle and living in Vancouver over forty years.
 She holds a bachelor’s degree from University of California, Santa Barbara and a law degree from Lewis and Clark Northwestern School of Law.
 She is an active member of the Washington State Bar Association.
 With over twenty years of experience in nonprofit management, she has worked with the Clark County Volunteer Lawyers and Bar Association, Columbia Springs Environmental Education Center and the Columbia Slough Watershed Council.